 Base Economic Value FormulaValue = (Empire Econ / Base Econ) * Credits on Hand + Pillage Bonus

 To protect the trade routes, you need an efficient fleet (a balance of Fighters and Cruisers) overhead.
-To keep it simple, let us assume that the fleet’s responsibility is to defend itself and the trade routes, and the base defenses are responsible for defending the base.
-When you get to Planetary Rings, you will learn this model starts to flake as the defenses are strong enough to assist in protecting the value of the trade routes.
+To keep it simple, let us assume that the fleet’s responsibility is to defend itself and the trade routes, and the base defenses defend the base.
+When you get to Planetary Rings, you will learn this model flakes as the defenses are strong enough to help protect the value of the trade routes.

 |Base Econ||Pillage Bonus||Base Econ||Pillage Bonus|